egeoffrey/developer/docs/learn/components/database.md

 The `house_id` is not used as part of the database schema for two reasons:

-* each house is supposed to have its dedicated Redis server and, if not, at least a dedicated database number
+* each house is supposed to have its dedicated database
 * renaming the `house_id` would not require renaming all the keys